 The main aim of prompt equipment maintenance revolves around maintaining top functionality and minimizing breakdowns.
 Maintenance management of mechanical equipment includes repair, replacement and servicing of tools.
 It ensures their operational viability and prevents fluctuations in the production process.

 The evolving nature of many industries is calling out for better equipment maintenance practices.
 In today’s age, even a minor downtime can lower the overall efficiency of machines and lead to major production losses.
+In financial terms, the average cost of unplanned downtime is $260,000 per hour.
 Thus, it’s critical for organizations to design a robust maintenance strategy.

 Failure to do so can result in the following consequences: